ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target-nsx-t.md

 # VMware HCX component-level target architecture with NSX-T deployments
 {: #hcx-archi-target-t}

-Review the architecture of each VMware® HCX component that is deployed within the {{site.data.keyword.cloud}} environment with NSX-T™.
+Review the architecture of each VMware® HCX™ component that is deployed within the {{site.data.keyword.cloud}} environment with NSX-T™.

 ## NSX-T Services Edge Tier 0 Gateway
 {: #hcx-archi-target-t-nsx-edge}